danlule-sketch/NanoHIV-DB/README.md

 <img width="1764" height="276" alt="Screenshot 2026-08-17 at 13 49 14" src="https://github.com/user-attachments/assets/024096f0-10c2-43b6-a5b2-0e3e171c8068" />

+### CAUTION!

+Care should be taken to maintain confidentiality, as clinical reports may contain multiple pieces of information that, when combined, could potentially identify an individual.

 # Resume interrupted runs

 Nextflow automatically caches completed processes.
 If a run is interrupted, use the -resume option to continue the workflow without unnecessarily repeating processes that have already completed successfully.